Draw districts by population size

-- If necessary, open your plan.
+- Open your plan.

 - Click the Share tab.

 In the Community group, you have the options to publish a map package, publish KML, or publish a feature layer.
-The map package allows you to share via ArcMap.
+The map package allows you to share through ArcMap.
 KML gives you the option of publishing to ArcMap or ArcGIS Online.
 For this lesson, you'll use Publish Feature Layer, which gives users more flexibility as a feature service by enabling them to edit in ArcGIS Online.

 - In the Community group, click Publish Feature Layer.

 - In the ArcGIS Online - Feature Service window, click Next.

 At this point, you're not ready to release your map to the public.
 It still requires staff review, so you'll keep it internal.
 When you're ready to release it to the public, you'll use this same workflow, but you'll check the Everyone (public) box.